HarryHuCodes/ECE444-F2023-Lab1/README.md

 Activity 3 (Templates, Context, Bootstrap, Moment)
 ![hello_harry_and_world](screenshot_assets/activity3.JPG)
 Screenshot showing the addition of NavBar, dynamic/static route greeting, and timestamp in 'LLLL' format.
-This was done using templates, flask-bootstrap, and flask-moment.
+These were done using templates, flask-bootstrap, and flask-moment.
 Additionally, custom error pages were added for 401 'Page Not Found' and 500 'Server error' with the help of error handlers that prompts jinja2 to render custom html template files.